civican/legisinfo/44-1/bills/C-26/bill_text.md

 ### Section 72.14

-In a proceeding in respect of a violation, a notice appearing to be served under subsection 72.005(1), 72.07(1) or **72.135(1)** or a copy of a decision appearing to be served under subsection 72.007(4), 72.08(4) or **72.136(4)** is admissible in evidence without proof of the signature or official character of the person appearing to have signed it.
+In a proceeding in respect of a violation, a notice appearing to be served under subsection 72.005(1), 72.07(1) or 72.135(1) or a copy of a decision appearing to be served under subsection 72.007(4), 72.08(4) or 72.136(4) is admissible in evidence without proof of the signature or official character of the person appearing to have signed it.

-> **Explanatory Note**:
-> Existing text of section 72.14:
-> *Existing Text*:
-> > In a proceeding in respect of a violation, a notice purporting to be served under subsection 72.005(1) or 72.07(1) or a copy of a decision purporting to be served under subsection 72.007(4) or 72.08(4) is admissible in evidence without proof of the signature or official character of the person appearing to have signed it.

 ### Section 10

-Subsection 72.15(1) of the Act is replaced by the following:

-### Section 72.15

-  **(1)** It is a defence for a person in a proceeding in relation to a violation, **other than a violation under section 72.131**, to establish that the person exercised due diligence to prevent the violation.

-> **Explanatory Note**:
-> Existing text of subsection 72.15(1):
-> *Existing Text*:
-> > It is a defence for a person in a proceeding in relation to a violation to establish that the person exercised due diligence to prevent the violation.
+[*Deleted*]

 ### Section 11

   **(1)** Paragraph 73(3)(a) of the Act is replaced by the following:

-    contravenes any other provision of this Act or any special Act or any regulation or decision made under this Act, **other than a regulation made under paragraph `15.8`(1)(a)**, or
+    contravenes any other provision of this Act or any special Act or any regulation or decision made under this Act, other than a regulation made under paragraph `15.8`(1)(a), or

   **(2)** Section 73 of the Act is amended by adding the following after subsection (3):